 I picked this one up for free, and it’s been sitting in my bathroom for the past month, so I’ve leafed through most of it.

 In the interest of full disclosure, I haven’t read the book that put Guiliano on the bestseller list, French Women Don’t Get Fat, although I was aware of its basic premise.
 It’s hard for me to imagine anyone really being able to take her seriously.
 Giuliano’s tone is supercilious at best.
-Her constant exaggerated descriptions of her own self-control (the chocolates she didn’t eat, the half of a banana she saved for later, etc.) are bizarre to the point of being red flags for an unhealthy food obsession.… Read more
+Her constant exaggerated descriptions of her own self-control (the chocolates she didn’t eat, the half of a banana she saved for later, etc.)… Read more

 Three stars, because this book can only be described as uneven.
 On the one hand, I was absolutely fascinated by the Kingsolver family’s adventures in producing most of their own food for an entire year.
 Probably because I already had my own fantasies about moving to a farm and subsisting on my own heirloom vegetables and heritage farm animals.
 I loved the recipes and seasonal menus, as well as the practical information on homesteading, including hilarious accounts of things like mushroom hunting, using a year’s bounty of zucchini, and breeding turkeys.… Read more